auditless/cairo-template/README.md

 - No submodules, forks or other heavy machinery
 - Uses the [`cairo-test-runner`](https://github.com/starkware-libs/cairo/blob/main/crates/cairo-lang-test-runner/README.md) binary for running tests
-- Built as a [Scarb](https://github.com/software-mansion/scarb) package for reusability
+- Built as a [Scarb](https://github.com/software-mansion/scarb) package for reusability and uses Scarb dependencies for libraries
 - Has reproducible builds using GitHub Actions
 - Includes a standard Makefile for commonly used commands